ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

       ```
       {: pre}

-  - RHEL7/CentOS7, `multipath.conf` can be blank as the OS has built-in configurations.
+  - RHEL7 and CentOS7, `multipath.conf` can be blank as the OS has built-in configurations.
   - Ubuntu doesn't use `multipath.conf` because it's built into `multipath-tools`.

 3. Load the multipath module, start multipath services, and set it start on boot.